Owen Davis Jr.

 Owen Gould Davis Jr. (October 6, 1907 – May 21, 1949) was an American actor known primarily for his work in film.
 He also performed in the theatre, making his Broadway debut in the play Carry On (1928), which his father, Owen Davis, had written.

 Biography

 Born in 1907 in New York City, Davis Jr. was the son of dramatist Owen Davis and his wife, actress Elizabeth Breyer.
 In 1923 his father won the Pulitzer Prize for drama for his play Icebound.
+When he was young, his parents opposed his having any involvement in acting.

-Educated at Yale University, Davis was one of the leading students in the drama school.
+Educated at The Choate School and Yale University, Davis was one of the leading students in the drama school.
 He was chosen captain of the boxing team.

 On stage, Davis made his Broadway debut in the play Carry On (1928), written by his father Owen Davis.
 He soon began working in film, making his screen debut with Walter Huston.
 Later he toured on stage with Huston.
 After gaining more stage experience, Davis went to Hollywood and began to specialize in movies.

+For the summer of 1929, Davis appeared as the "juvenile" in the Summer stock cast at the legendary Elitch Theatre.

-Davis served in the United States Army during World War II.
-Afterward, he became a television producer.
+Davis served in the United States Army during World War II.< Afterward, he became a television producer.
+Shows produced by Davis included The Chevrolet Tele-Theatre.